mailtoharshyadav/astar/paperFll.md

 	•	Euclidean and Diagonal expanded more nodes and were slower.
 	•	Hybrid minimized both path cost and node expansions compared to pure heuristics.

-⸻

-5.3 Room Map
+5.4 Room Map

-A map simulating indoor room partitions and corridors.
+A map simulating indoor partitions and corridors.
 	•	Hybrid and Euclidean produced the most efficient paths.
-	•	Manhattan performed well on time but at the cost of longer paths.
+	•	Manhattan performed well on time but produced longer paths.
-	•	Diagonal continued to be the most expensive in node expansions.
+	•	Diagonal had the highest node expansion cost.
 	•	Hybrid reduced node overhead without sacrificing quality.

-⸻

-5.4 Maze Map
+5.5 Maze Map

-A tightly constrained grid of winding corridors.
+A tightly constrained grid of narrow corridors.
-	•	All heuristics performed similarly in path length due to limited options.
+	•	All heuristics produced similar path lengths due to limited routing options.
 	•	Manhattan was fastest due to minimal expansions.
-	•	Euclidean and Diagonal had higher overhead without gain in path quality.
+	•	Euclidean and Diagonal showed no benefit but incurred higher cost.
-	•	Heuristic impact was minimal in such constrained spaces.
+	•	Heuristic choice had less impact in such constrained layouts.

-⸻

 5.6 Map18 – Weighted Multi-Terrain (Moving AI Benchmark)

-Map18 is a high-resolution map with terrain-based cost variation.
+A high-resolution, real-world inspired map with varying terrain costs.
-	•	Manhattan had the lowest execution time (~7.5s) but the longest path (~854 units).
+	•	Manhattan was fastest (~7.5s) but produced the longest paths (~854 units) and highest cost deviation.
-	•	Euclidean and Diagonal produced shorter paths (~848 units) but took longer (9–10s) and expanded ~850k–900k nodes.
+	•	Euclidean and Diagonal yielded the shortest paths (~848 units) but expanded the most nodes (~850k–900k) and were slowest (~9–10s).
-	•	Hybrid struck a middle ground:
+	•	Hybrid struck a strong balance:
 	•	Path length (~849 units)
-	•	Time (~8.9s)
+	•	Execution time (~8.9s)
-	•	Nodes expanded (~779k)
+	•	Node expansions (~779k)

-Conclusion: In complex cost-based maps, the Hybrid heuristic achieved a strong balance, improving over Manhattan without suffering the computational cost of Diagonal.
+	•	Conclusion: Hybrid significantly improved on Manhattan without suffering Diagonal’s overhead.

+⸻

 6. Analysis

-This section interprets performance differences across map types, focusing on the trade-offs between speed, optimality, and computational cost.
+This section explains why the heuristics performed the way they did and provides practical takeaways for each.

+6.1 Heuristic-by-Heuristic Analysis

+Manhattan
+	•	Fastest in every test case.
+	•	Performs well in tight or grid-aligned maps (like Maze).
+	•	Poor performance in weighted or diagonal-friendly maps.
+	•	Best for simple or speed-critical tasks.

+Euclidean
+	•	Produced shortest paths overall.
+	•	Expands more nodes and takes more time.
+	•	Performs well when optimality matters more than speed.
+	•	Strong on Room, Arena, and Map18 maps.

+Diagonal
+	•	Similar to Euclidean but slightly more expensive in computation.
+	•	Great accuracy but worst in node expansions and time.
+	•	Not suitable for resource-constrained systems.

+Hybrid
+	•	Combines strengths of Manhattan and Euclidean.
+	•	Performs consistently well across all map types.
+	•	Particularly effective in Random, Room, and Map18.
+	•	Ideal for real-world robotics requiring both speed and quality.

+6.2 Map-by-Map Heuristic Suitability

+Map Type	Best Heuristic	Reason
+Arena	Hybrid / Euclidean	Optimal paths with fast execution Random	Hybrid	Reduced expansions and shorter paths Room	Hybrid	Balanced corridor navigation
+Maze	Manhattan	Simpler routing benefits speed
+Map18	Hybrid	Best compromise in cost-aware terrain

+6.3 Visual Path Patterns

+Path overlay visualizations (provided for arena map) revealed:
+	•	Manhattan creates stair-step patterns and detours.
+	•	Euclidean follows smoother, straight-line paths.
+	•	Hybrid closely tracks Euclidean but completes faster.

 ⸻

-6.1 Manhattan Heuristic
-	•	Fastest execution in every test case.
-	•	Performed well in constrained spaces (e.g., maze), but poorly in open or diagonal-friendly areas.
-	•	Struggled with terrain variation in Map18, taking longer, costlier paths.
-	•	Suitable for fast approximation where exact path quality is less critical.

-6.x Path Overlay Visualization

-Overlay images (provided for arena map) demonstrated:
-	•	Manhattan created stair-step patterns and inefficient routing.
+6.4 Final Takeaways
+	•	Manhattan is best for speed-critical applications.
-	•	Euclidean followed smoother, direct paths.
+	•	Euclidean is best for optimality.
-	•	Hybrid closely mimicked Euclidean with improved speed.

-6.2 Euclidean and Diagonal Heuristics
-	•	Euclidean consistently produced the shortest paths, especially in arena, room, and Map18.
-	•	Diagonal expanded the most nodes and was computationally expensive.
+	•	Hybrid is the most robust and general-purpose, especially for realistic robotics scenarios.
-	•	These heuristics excel when optimality is essential, but are costly in terms of CPU and memory usage.
+	•	Heuristic blending provides practical advantages in terrain-sensitive and obstacle-dense environments.

 ⸻

-6.3 Hybrid Heuristic
-	•	Blending Manhattan and Euclidean allowed adaptive behavior:
-	•	Speed comparable to Manhattan.
-	•	Path quality comparable to Euclidean.
-	•	Outperformed pure heuristics in random and room environments.
-	•	In Map18, it achieved a solid balance between cost and speed.

-⸻

-6.4 Environment-Specific Heuristic Suitability

-Map Type	Best Heuristic	Reason
-Arena	Hybrid / Euclidean	Optimal paths with fast execution Random	Hybrid	Reduced expansions and cost
-Room	Hybrid	Balanced corridor navigation
-Maze	Manhattan	Limited routing space favors simplicity Map18	Hybrid	Best compromise in cost-aware terrain

-6.5 Analysis of Map18 (Weighted Terrain)
-	•	Realistic terrain costs created a challenge for simple heuristics.
-	•	Manhattan ignored cost granularity and followed inefficient routes.
-	•	Euclidean found optimal paths but expanded too widely.
-	•	Hybrid adapted best, staying close to optimal while keeping computational cost low.
-	•	Demonstrated that heuristic blending can generalize well to large-scale, terrain-sensitive environments.

 7. Conclusion and Future Work